top of page

 Facilitators:

 Presented by the Neighbors United Refugee Collaborative, a coalition of organizations working to support Idahoans with a refugee background.
+Workshops always include a personal story from someone with a refugee or immigrant background.
+Depending on the topic and organization, we bring in additional facilitators with specialized expertise.

 “Eye-opening and impactful.”